-- a.
-The student identifies a faculty advisor in an appropriate area who is prepared to supervise the individualized major. - b.
-Together, the student and advisor develop a proposal that - names and describes the major the student wants to pursue;
+- 1. The student identifies a faculty advisor in an appropriate area who is prepared to supervise the Individualized Major. - 2.
+Together, the student and advisor develop a proposal that - names and describes the major the student wants to pursue; - identifies the courses and experiences (internships, study abroad, etc.) that will make up the major; - explains how these courses and experiences are integrated; and

-- identifies the courses and experiences (internships, study abroad, etc.) that will make up the major; - explains how these courses and experiences are integrated; - describes a summary project taken as an independent study (GED 491-493) and supervised by the sponsoring advisor that integrates the various aspects of the major. - c.
-The student obtains the signatures of the chairs of all departments contributing to the major, confirming that they endorse the proposal. - d.
-The student submits the proposal along with a completed degree plan to the Director of Re-Enrollment, who will review both to ensure that they meet College requirements. - e.
-The Director of Re-Enrollment sends the Proposal along with his or her endorsement to the Academic Policy Committee, who reviews it to ensure that the proposed degree is consistent with the academic goals and mission of the College. - f.
-At the request of the Director of Re-Enrollment or the CRPC, the proposal and degree plan will be reviewed by the Provost.
+- describes a summary project taken as an independent study (GED 491-493) and supervised by the sponsoring advisor that integrates the various aspects of the major. - 3.
+The student obtains the signatures of all department chairs or program coordinators whose departments or programs contribute to the major, confirming that they endorse the proposal. - 4.
+The student submits the signed proposal along with a completed degree plan to the Registrar who will review both to ensure that they meet College requirements. - 5.
+The Registrar sends the endorsed proposal to the Academic Policy Council, which reviews it to ensure that the proposed degree is consistent with the academic goals and mission of the College. - 6.
+After endorsement by the Academic Policy Council, the proposal and degree plan will be reviewed by the Provost to ensure procedural integrity.